utkdigitalinitiatives/ibu/README.md

   Read first file in directory

   break apart file name to find collection
+    * are there spaces in file name
+    * check filename length

 Step 3 >

-  use identify/mogrify to check image
+  use identify/morgify to check image

     * check for compression